In a now annual ritual its 2016 Apple event held on September 7 left me a lot to reflect on.

 - The speech about the app store was to try and bolster developer support, I suspect that services will shore up the Apple financial numbers over the next 12 months

-- The Nike branded Apple Watch was part of a broader move reposition the Apple Watch 2 as a fitness device.
+- The Nike branded Apple Watch was part of a broader move reposition the Apple Watch 2 as a fitness device and probably the biggest transition of the 2016 Apple event.